What is an apprenticeship?

 If you live in England, and are aged 16-23, your apprenticeship may be fully funded by the National Apprenticeship Service.
 If you are over 23 years old, your employer will need to pay a contribution towards the cost of the training element of the apprenticeship.

-For information about doing an apprenticeship with Nacro, see here.
+Nacro offers apprenticeships through its college, Totton College.
+For information about doing an apprenticeship there, see here.

 Where can I look for apprenticeship vacancies?